ischoegl/ME-4933-adv-topics/_sources/fundamentals/intro/index.md

   * No need to run a compilation stage: can execute code directly "on the fly"
   * Can be more convenient for dynamic languages

-At this point, few languages these days are purely compiled or purely interpreted, and is often a mix (see [blog post](https://orangejuiceliberationfront.com/the-difference-between-compiler-and-interpreter/)).
+* **Hybrid approaches:** At this point, few languages these days are purely compiled or purely interpreted, and are often a mix (see [blog post](https://orangejuiceliberationfront.com/the-difference-between-compiler-and-interpreter/)).

+Python falls in the third category; while it is not compiled to machine code ahead of time, it is compiled to [bytecode](https://en.wikipedia.org/wiki/Bytecode) that is then executed by the Python virtual machine.

 +++